RevealBi/Documentation/en/datasources/supported-data-sources/instagram.md

 <img src="./images/instagram-edit-data-source.png" alt="Edit data source dialog" class="responsive-img"/>

-4. Choose the pages you want to use for your dashboard and click on Select Data.
+4. Choose the pages you want to use for your dashboard and click on **Select Data**.

 ## Working in the visualization editor